RoadieHQ/marketing-site/content/docs/tech-insights/builtin-data-sources/index.md

 Built-in Data Sources use integration configurations from common Backstage plugins and annotations provided by them.
 You can see configuration instructions for integrations on their respective documentation pages in [the Plugins & Integrations page](/docs/integrations/).

 We have built several Data Sources, which you can find explained below, together with annotations used by them and facts they currently include.
 You can get a list of the facts available on each data source within the app as well.
-This information can be found on [Data Source results and details page](../data-source-details/).
+You can learn how to access this information within the app on the [Data Source results and details page](../data-source-details/).

 This list will probably have better accuracy, since we update facts frequently.